 God Blesses Jacob at Beth-el

-35 1 God said to Jacob, “Arise, go up to Bethel, and live there.
-Make there an altar to God, who appeared to you when you fled from the face of Esau your brother.”
-2 Then Jacob said to his household, and to all who were with him, “Put away the foreign gods that are among you, purify yourselves, change your garments.
-3 Let us arise, and go up to Bethel.
-I will make there an altar to God, who answered me in the day of my distress, and was with me in the way which I went.”
-4 They gave to Jacob all the foreign gods which were in their hands, and the rings which were in their ears; and Jacob hid them under the oak which was by Shechem.
-5 They traveled, and a terror of God was on the cities that were around them, and they didn’t pursue the sons of Jacob.
+35 1 God said to Jacob, "Arise, go up to Bethel, and settle there.
+Make an altar there to the God who appeared to you when you fled from your brother Esau."
+2 So Jacob said to his household and to all who were with him, "Put away the foreign gods that are among you, and purify yourselves, and change your clothes; 3 then come, let us go up to Bethel, that I may make an altar there to the God who answered me in the day of my distress and has been with me wherever I have gone."
+4 So they gave to Jacob all the foreign gods that they had, and the rings that were in their ears; and Jacob hid them under the oak that was near Shechem.
+5 As they journeyed, a terror from God fell upon the cities all around them, so that no one pursued them.

-6 So Jacob came to Luz (that is, Bethel), which is in the land of Canaan, he and all the people who were with him.
-7 He built an altar there, and called the place El Beth El; because there God was revealed to him, when he fled from the face of his brother.
-8 Deborah, Rebekah’s nurse, died, and she was buried below Bethel under the oak; and its name was called Allon Bacuth.
-9 God appeared to Jacob again, when he came from Paddan Aram, and blessed him.
-10 God said to him, “Your name is Jacob.
-Your name shall not be Jacob any more, but your name will be Israel.”
-He named him Israel.
-11 God said to him, “I am God Almighty.
-Be fruitful and multiply.
-A nation and a company of nations will be from you, and kings will come out of your body.
-12 The land which I gave to Abraham and Isaac, I will give it to you, and to your seed after you will I give the land.”
-13 God went up from him in the place where he spoke with him.
-14 Jacob set up a pillar in the place where he spoke with him, a pillar of stone.
-He poured out a drink offering on it, and poured oil on it.
-15 Jacob called the name of the place where God spoke with him “Bethel.”
+6 Jacob came to Luz (that is, Bethel), which is in the land of Canaan, he and all the people who were with him, 7 and there he built an altar and called the place El-bethel, because it was there that God had revealed himself to him when he fled from his brother.
+8 And Deborah, Rebekah's nurse, died, and she was buried under an oak below Bethel.
+So it was called Allon-bacuth.
+9 God appeared to Jacob again when he came from Paddan-aram, and he blessed him.
+10 God said to him, "Your name is Jacob; no longer shall you be called Jacob, but Israel shall be your name."
+So he was called Israel.
+11 God said to him, "I am God Almighty: be fruitful and multiply; a nation and a company of nations shall come from you, and kings shall spring from you.
+12 The land that I gave to Abraham and Isaac I will give to you, and I will give the land to your offspring after you."
+13 Then God went up from him at the place where he had spoken with him.
+14 Jacob set up a pillar in the place where he had spoken with him, a pillar of stone; and he poured out a drink offering on it, and poured oil on it.
+15 So Jacob called the place where God had spoken with him Bethel.

 The Death of Rachel

-16 They traveled from Bethel.
-There was still some distance to come to Ephrath, and Rachel travailed.
-She had hard labor.
-17 When she was in hard labor, the midwife said to her, “Don’t be afraid, for now you will have another son.”
-18 It happened, as her soul was departing (for she died), that she named him Benoni, but his father named him Benjamin.
-19 Rachel died, and was buried in the way to Ephrath (the same is Bethlehem).
-20 Jacob set up a pillar on her grave.
-The same is the Pillar of Rachel’s grave to this day.
+16 Then they journeyed from Bethel; and when they were still some distance from Ephrath, Rachel was in childbirth, and she had hard labor.
+17 When she was in her hard labor, the midwife said to her, "Do not be afraid; for now you will have another son."
+18 As her soul was departing (for she died), she named him Ben-oni; but his father called him Benjamin.
+19 So Rachel died, and she was buried on the way to Ephrath (that is, Bethlehem), 20 and Jacob set up a pillar at her grave; it is the pillar of Rachel's tomb, which is there to this day.

-21 Israel traveled, and spread his tent beyond the tower of Eder.
+21 Israel journeyed on, and pitched his tent beyond the tower of Eder.

 The Sons of Jacob